Finding too much or not enough information on your topic?

 Librarians love to help you brainstorm and find ideas; you can AskUs! for help narrowing your topic.

 Topics can be too narrow, requiring you to broaden your scope.
 In these cases you should look for broader topics and ideas

 - One easy way to do this is by broadening the components of your topic.
 Think about the broad aspects of your topic, such as the issues or key players.

 - Can you generalize the issue, or find related issues or industries or locations?

-- Are there any databases or indexes you haven’t searched in yet?
+- Are there databases or indexes you haven’t searched in yet?

-- Keep in mind, some topics are so new (especially current events), you may not be able to find many books, so you might want to look at newspapers, web pages, government reports, and other sources
+- Keep in mind, some topics are so new (especially current events), books may be scarce, so you might want to look at newspapers, web pages, government reports, and other sources.

 Again, you can ask a librarian for assistance in broadening and expanding the search criteria.